The Fool-Proof Way to Lose Weight

-If you have been overweight for a few years or more, if you make a resolution every year to get in shape but fail, if you have tried a hundred and one diets to no avail, don’t despair.
+If you have been overweight for a few years or more if you make a resolution every year to get in shape but fail if you have tried a hundred and one diet to no avail, don’t despair.
 See, losing weight is a whole lot simpler than you might think.

 1. Cut down the calories

 If you strip it down to the brass tacks, fat loss is simply a question of whether you burn more calories than you consume.
 One pound of fat requires roughly 3500 calories to lose, so to lose ten pounds with a month, you should aim to have a caloric deficit of 1200 calories per day, every day for a month.